wuleninja/vosdok/README.md

 # vosdok
-Draft of documentation for the Vostok framework
+Draft of documentation for the Vostok framework, deployed using `GitHub Pages` & `GitHub Actions` here: https://ninjawule.github.io/vosdok/.